Divide-and-Conquer-AGO/ago-website/content/features/index.md

 -------------------------------------------
 ### Rohan
 #### New Visuals
-- Added new visuals for Eored, Eorling, Rohirrim, Guard of the Cave and Shieldmaiden units courtesty of Lerynian
+- Added new visuals for Eored, Eorling, Rohirrim, Guard of the Cave, Peasants and Shieldmaiden units courtesy of Lerynian
-- Eowyn has receieved a new battle and strategy model
+- Eowyn has receieved a new battle and strategy model courtesy of Louis Lux
 -------------------------------------------
 ### Woodland
 #### New Features